 Once the paint is dry, use a sharp skewer or pliers to lift the metal bracing that holds the paintbrush bristles in place just a little bit.
 That’s where the hooks will go.

 I wanted the paintbrush hooks to look like they’ve been dipped in molten copper, so I masked off the handle and a portion of the bristles, before applying some spray adhesive and copper leaf.
 I love the stuff and a little bit goes a long way.

 All that’s left to do is to make the hooks using a piece of wire.
 Just measure how long the hooks need to be and double it.
 Cut the wire, fold it in half using your pliers and then bend to form a hook.
 Spray them to match the paint brushes.

 Use a strong all-purpose glue like E 6000 to glue the hooks into the back of the paint brushes.

 Attach them to a piece of wood or onto the bottom of a small shelf and you’re done.

-To make the little shelf, the hubby just cut a pallet into two equal lengths and glued and screwed them together.
-After sanding it down he used the same flat black spray paint to a give the shelf two quick coats before lightly distressing the edges.
+To make the little shelf, the hubby just used some of the offcuts we had left over from making our HOME shelf, which he cut into two equal lengths before gluing and screwing them together.
+After sanding it down he used the same flat black spray paint to give the shelf two quick coats before lightly distressing the edges.